 We live in an alienating culture; this is reinforced by pornography, the “pentagon of misogyny” in the words of Andrea Dworkin.
-The impact of pornography is vast and involves a rise in deviant attitudes to sexuality and sexual practices (Seigfried-Spellar and Rogers, 2013).
 As one study states, “high exposure to pornography videos apparently [results] in lower responsivity and an increased need for more extreme, specialized or “kinky” material to become aroused” (Park et al., 2016).

 Violence against women and girls is increasingly normalised, and eroticised, under the banner of kink and BDSM.
 The word ‘dissoluteness’ from Lenin is apt.
 It speaks to the boundary violator, the predator who under the guise of “freedom” and “choice” seeks to control and dominate.

 The sexual revolution of the 60s and 70s is a clear example of this phenomena.
 Contrary to popular scholarship, the sexual revolution brought with it an intensification of the patriarchy’s grip.
 Instead of overtly oppressing and constructing contrived boundaries as the traditionalist patriarchs did, the pornographers, fetishists and champions of the sexual revolution gained sexual gratification from violating boundaries.

 Instead of restricting sex, they promoted it.
 However, it was the promotion of prostitution, pornography, kinks, fetishes, sadomasochism and even surrogacy; it was not intimacy, mutuality, or equality (which is shamed as ‘vanilla’) that these sexual liberals are interested in, but the eroticisation of dominance and subordination.